PvPClt/project/fsb_en.md

 **SENKO:**

 — I will **engineer** his priorities.
 Since his mother failed in her duty, I will forge him into a socially acceptable entity.
-Phase One: targeted infrasound application to the distal phalanges.
+Phase One: targeted beam application to the distal phalanges.
 Induce minor, persistent morning stiffness.
 Within three months, his motor skills will degrade.
 The performance technique will become… unstable.
 Should that prove insufficient, Phase Two: the auditory system.
 Acoustic weapons.
 We increase cochlear sensitivity to a pathological degree.
 Every note he plays will resonate in his skull like a pile driver.
 He will experience his own hobby as a form of exquisite torture.
 If resistance persists, Phase Three: systemic health destabilization.
 A cascade of minor, untraceable, yet profoundly debilitating ailments.
 His existence will be reduced to a closed circuit: clinic, pharmacy, sanatorium, church.
 Conventional medicine, as you know, will offer no salvation.
 His final recourse will be prayer.
 At that stage, cultural pursuits like the piano become irrelevant.
 The core directive shifts to basic survival.